wvlet/wvlet/website/docs/syntax/index.md

 ### Adding Comments

 The multi-line syntax is convenient for improving readability of your queries.
-As Wvlet adopts a flow-style syntax, you can add comments to each line of the query.
-Comments in wvlet start with `--` and continue to the end of the line:
+As Wvlet adopts a flow-style syntax, you can add comments to each line of the query:

 ```sql
 wv> from customer